Courses of Study

 SP131fs Conversation and Composition Development of critical communication skills through conversation, and analysis of nonfiction texts as well as comparative, narrative, and descriptive writings.
 Introduction to the principles of composing a research paper.
 Continued work in vocabulary building and grammar review.
 Students write and present summaries of Spanish-language newspaper articles in small groups.
 Preparation for oral exams stresses team building as a basis for successful individual presentations.
 Topics include immigration, euthanasia, gun control, abortion, presidential elections, and the role of the university in preparing students for an ever-changing world.
 Prerequisite: Spanish 128.
 Four credit hours.
-Mercado, Millones
+Gardeazabal Bravo, Savo, White

-SP135fs Introduction to Literary Analysis Introduction to literary analysis through Spanish, Spanish-American, and U.S. Latino/a texts.
-Students are presented with works of fiction in prose, poetry, drama, and film and learn how to examine the texts through close reading, detailed analysis, and strategies of interpretation.
+SP135fs Introduction to Literary Analysis Introduction to critical analysis through thematic topics in Spanish, Latin American, and/or U.S. Latinx texts that include a variety of genres and approaches.
+Students will learn how to examine cultural products such as film, literature, theatre, and visual culture through close reading, thematic analysis, and strategies of interpretation.
 Students develop skills in writing critical essays and learn the basics of scholarly research.
 Prerequisite: Spanish 131 or 132.
 Four credit hours.
-L. Bollo-Panadero, Millones, Savo
+L. Savo, White

 SP231fs Advanced Spanish An in-depth analysis of Spanish grammar, focusing on the more complex and subtle linguistic and cultural dimensions of a variety of syntactical and lexical concepts.
 Students will achieve an advanced mastery of Spanish grammar and vocabulary.
-Prerequisite: Spanish 131 or 135.
+Prerequisite: Spanish 131.
 Four credit hours.
-Bollo-Panadero, Olivares
+Mercado